Fetal anatomy scan

 Scan results

 Sometimes babies can have health problems while they are developing in your womb.
-A fetal anatomy scan will detect many of these problems.
+An anatomy scan will detect many of these problems.

 This allows you and your midwife or obstetrician to make plans for the birth and for any aftercare you and your baby may need.

-If they identify a problem, you will be offered an appointment with a fetal medicine specialist.
+If they identify a problem, they will offer you an appointment with a fetal medicine specialist.

 The scan will not detect all health issues.
-No test is 100% accurate.
-Some health issues do not show up on the fetal anatomy scan.
+No test is fully accurate.
+Some health issues do not show up on the anatomy scan.

 These include: